hack2skill/Empowering-Investors-Hackathon/README.md

-Note : new vidoe was updated early this morning, please check.
+Note : new video was updated early this morning, please check.
 # Empowering-Investors-Hackathon
 ## README.md must consist of the following information: